JonasV29/JonasV29/README.md

 # Hello 🤙

-My Name is Jonas Vitório, i'm from Brazil :brazil:  i'm a Science Computer
+My Name is Jonas Vitório, i'm from Brazil 🇧🇷 I'm a Science Computer

 Here are some ideas to get you started: